sfeakes/ipfire-scripts/README.md

 ### configuration ###

 If you want to tailer your configuration, these are the options. (you must edit the script, no comand line parameters are read)
--Custom blacklist
+- Custom blacklist
--Custom whitelist
+- Custom whitelist
--Change default IP that the DNS server returns
+- Change default IP that the DNS server returns
--Add / Remove sources for the blocklist generation
+- Add / Remove sources for the blocklist generation

 #### Custom blacklist & whitelist  ####
 ```LOCAL_BLACKLIST="./blacklist"